linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    - Copy the generated access token; you'll use this in the script later.

 4. **Identify your device**:
-   - Go to the **Devices** section in your Pushbullet settings, or use the Pushbullet API to fetch your device ID.
+   - Go to the **Devices** section in your Pushbullet settings or use the Pushbullet API to fetch your device ID.
    - Each device that can receive notifications has a unique **Device ID**.
 You'll need this ID to target notifications to the correct device.

 ---